mrb/mrb.github.com/_posts/2013-05-12-featurec-and-maps.markdown

 Which takes us to yet another Stack Overflow question, this time asked by David himself.
 It is summed up by Chung-chieh Shan as "Does no Prolog support feature structures (attribute value matrices) as terms!?"
 The short of it is this: there is a dearth of material concerning Prolog or other logic programming environment's treatment of `records`, `dictionaries`, `hashes`, or whatever you prefer to call them.

-After some back and forth in the thread, some attention was drawn to the <a href="http://www.nactem.ac.uk/tsujii/lilfes/">LiLFeS</a> project and it's concept of <a href="http://www.nactem.ac.uk/tsujii/lilfes/manual/chap3.html">Feature Structures</a>.
+After some back and forth in the thread, some attention was drawn to the <a href="http://www.nactem.ac.uk/tsujii/lilfes/">LiLFeS</a> project and its concept of <a href="http://www.nactem.ac.uk/tsujii/lilfes/manual/chap3.html">Feature Structures</a>.
 LiLFeS is extremely obscure, but it is definitely legitimized by its logo:

 <center><img src="http://www.nactem.ac.uk/lilfes/lilfes-ninomi.gif"></center>